 Getting started with Application Resilience policies

-NOTE Depending on the Absolute product licenses associated with your account, Application Resilience policies may not be available.
+Depending on the Absolute product licenses associated with your account, Application Resilience policies may not be available.

 Your organization depends on a multitude of software applications to complete the critical business processes required in your day-to-day operations.
-Many of these applications are deployed to your fleet of devices with limited access to tools that ensure that the devices are secure and comply with your organization's defined policies.
+Many of these applications are deployed to your fleet of devices with limited access to tools that make sure that the devices are secure and comply with your organization's defined policies.
 Over time, these critical applications may become non-functional or non-compliant without your knowledge, potentially exposing your organization to data breaches, regulatory non-compliance, and a loss of employee productivity.

 In Absolute, administrators can activate Application Resilience policies to help validate and maintain the resiliency of critical third party applications in the following ways: